Jack C. Hays High School: Mascot

-The school mascot is a Yosemite Sam-like character dressed in the standard gray uniform of the Army of the Confederate States of America known as "Colonel Jack".
-While "Colonel Jack" formerly wielded dual revolvers and a confederate flag belt buckle, he is currently shown with a Texas flag in his left hand and a white flag bearing an H in his right with a script R on his belt buckle.
-As with other institutions which draw upon confederate imagery, Hays High School encountered controversy on and off for years before ultimately discarding the confederate flag as an official symbol in 2000 and banning it from official functions entirely in 2012, followed by retiring Dixie as a fight song in 2015 and replacing it with the school's original fight song, On, Wisconsin!.
+The school mascot was a Yosemite Sam-like character dressed in the standard gray uniform of the Army of the Confederate States of America known as "Colonel Jack".
+While "Colonel Jack" formerly wielded dual revolvers with a Rebel flag belt buckle, a Texas flag in his left hand, and a white flag bearing an H in his right.
+As with other institutions which draw upon confederate imagery, Hays High School encountered controversy on and off for years before ultimately discarding the rebel flag as an official symbol in 2000 and banning it from official functions entirely in 2012, followed by retiring Dixie as a fight song in 2015 and replacing it with the school's original fight song, On, Wisconsin!.

 The Rebel mascot was retired following the 2020-21 school year, with the Hawk being chosen as the new mascot beginning with the 2021-22 school year.
 The colors remain unchanged.

 Athletics

+Hays High School's Stadium, Bob Shelton stadium is named after legendary Hays High School football coach Bob Shelton, who, until his retirement in 2010, was the only head coach ever for the Rebels.
+He began coaching at Hays High School when it formed in 1968 and was head coach at Buda High School for four years prior to that.
+At the time of his retirement, he was the longest tenured high school football coach at the same school in Texas.